laravel/docs/validation.md

 <a name="rule-active-url"></a>
 #### active_url

 The field under validation must have a valid A or AAAA record according to the `dns_get_record` PHP function.

-> {note} The hostname of the provided URL is extracted using the `parse_url` PHP function, before being passed to `dns_get_record`.
+The hostname of the provided URL is extracted using the `parse_url` PHP function before being passed to `dns_get_record`.

 <a name="rule-after"></a>
 #### after:_date_